CHEROKEE HISTORY TIMELINE

 1861

-Against his desires, Chief Ross is forced to side with the Confederacy as a foreign ally after Union troops abandon the Indian Territory and a treaty is signed at Park Hill between the Cherokee Nation and the Confederate government.
+May 17, Chief Ross issues a neutrality proclamation reminding the tribe of its obligations to the United States.
+Later, against his desires, Ross is forced to side with the Confederacy as a foreign ally after Union troops abandon the Indian Territory.
+October 7, the Cherokee officially join the other Five Civilized Tribes in a Pro-Confederate alliance when Chief Ross signs a treaty at Park Hill with General Albert Pike of the Confederacy.
+October 28, the Cherokee National Council issues a declaration of war against the United States.
 The Cherokee nation is torn by border warfare, plus a war within a war, throughout the "unpleasantness between the states."
+There are 4,000 black slaves living among the Cherokees.

 1863